A Body Has Been Found In The Search For A Man Wanted For Questioning Over Sydney Woman's Death

 CONTENT WARNING: This article discusses distressing content.

-A body has been found in an Eastern Sydney bay in the search for missing man Paul Thijssen in relation to the suspected homicide of a woman at an elite Sydney school.
+The body found in Sydney Harbour overnight has been confirmed to be that of missing man Paul Thijssen.
+Police were searching for the body in relation to the suspected homicide of Lilie James at an elite CBD school.

+The body was reportedly identified after authorities used fingerprints from the Dutch embassy to match those of Netherlands-born Thijssen.

-Police returned to the area this morning to continue searching for Thijssen, after items associated to the homicide were found in Diamond Bay Reserve yesterday morning.
+Police returned to the area on Friday to continue searching for the man after they received calls from local construction workers after a body was spotted floating in the water, per the Daily Mail.

+He then waited for two hours around the corner, before calling 000 to inform authorities of Lilie James’ body being at the school.

+Thijssen had already fled by the time Police arrived after tracing the call to his location.

-“A police operation is currently underway to retrieve a body in Vaucluse,” a police statement said.
+“A police operation is currently underway to retrieve a body in Vaucluse,” a police statement on Friday said.

-Police have confirmed the body is that of a male, but the man has not yet been formally identified.

 NSW Police Superintendent Martin Fileman said James had suffered “serious head injuries”.